Petar Sarić: Biography

-Petar Sarić was born in the village of Tupan, near Nikšić in Montenegro in 1937.
-He is a graduate of the University of Priština Faculty of Philology in languages and literature.
+Petar Sarić was born in the village of Tupan, near Nikšić in Montenegro on 11 July 1937.
+He was a graduate of the University of Priština Faculty of Philology in languages and literature.
 Upon graduation, he taught in several schools in both Prizren and Rahovec before joining the newspaper staff of the Priština daily Jedinstvo where he later held the post of editor-in-chief for several years.
 He authored volumes of verse, the first of which was published in the 1970s.

-Sarić's best selling work "Mitrova Amerika" (Mitar's America) is the Serbian literary contribution to the topic of immigration to the New World.
-He is also a Serbian activist in Kosovo who raises questions when Albanian authorities abuse their power.
+Sarić's best-selling work "Mitrova Amerika" (Mitar's America) is the Serbian literary contribution to the topic of immigration to the New World.
+He was also a Serbian activist in Kosovo who raised questions when Albanian authorities abused their power.

+Petar Sarić died on 2 October 2023, at the age of 86.